Manjot Singh: Career

 After being selected, Singh went to Manali for a week-long acting workshop.
-He was asked to observe the way Abhay Deol walked, smiled and talked so that he could imitate that in his acting.
+He was asked to observe the way actor Abhay Deol walked, smiled and talked so that he could imitate that in his acting.
 He even wore a cheek pad so that his jaw would look as broad as Abhay Deol's.
 Singh's performance was well appreciated by the critics and he received the Filmfare Critics Award for the Best Actor category.
 Later, Manjot participated in the reality show Fear Factor - Khatron Ke Khiladi Level 3 in 2010.

 In 2012, Singh starred in Udaan, directed by Vikramaditya Motwane.
 The film received positive reviews, and is considered a postmodern masterpiece.
 Later in 2012, Singh signed up for Punjabi musical drama Pure Punjabi, directed by Munish Sharma, about four close friends in Punjab who had a strong passion for music.
 In the same year, he played the character role of Dimpy in Karan Johar's coming-of-age romantic comedy film, Student of the Year, starring Siddharth Malhotra, Alia Bhatt and Varun Dhawan in the lead roles.